decentraland/documentation/content/contributor/introduction/architecture.md

 The client-side counterpart to the [content service](#content) of the [Catalyst](#catalyst) network.

-It downloads and caches content files, and can updates assets such as a player's profile on behalf of the user.
+It downloads and caches content files, and can update assets such as a player's profile on behalf of the user.

 **Learn more:**
 - [Content documentation]({{< relref "../content/overview" >}})